All the Recording Tips You Need to Make Great Music

 Jazz drums might not need the same number of microphones as a prog–metal band would.
 Similarly, a calm, finger-picked acoustic guitar might need a different approach than a screaming metal riff.

 Listen to the instrument that you’re going to record.
 Where does the sound come from?
-Does it plug into an amplifier or is it an acoustic instrument that has a sound hole, such as an acoustic guitar.
+Does it plug into an amplifier or is it an acoustic instrument with a sound hole, such as an acoustic guitar.
 Is it loud like a drum or soft like a plucked nylon string guitar?

-Not only does listening help you understand why that book you read said that this was a good way to record when reading about acoustic guitars, but listening will also give you an independent view of each instrument and how they sound. (e.g., “Oh, the sound is coming from the sound hole, but it’s very thick, so it’s better to put the microphone a little further up the neck.”)
+Not only does listening help you understand why that book you read said that this was a good way to record when reading about acoustic guitars, but listening will also give you an independent view of each instrument and how it sounds. (e.g., “Oh, the sound is coming from the sound hole, but it’s very thick, so it’s better to put the microphone a little further up the neck.”)

 Your microphones are supposed to translate what your ears are already hearing.
 Therefore, you need to experiment with mic placement and recording techniques until what you hear in your head sounds the same as the music you manage to record.